Women artists in St John's Wood

 Esther Waterhouse née Kenworthy 1857 – 1942

 Esther was married to painter John Waterhouse and exhibited her own flower-paintings at the Royal Academy and Royal Society of British Artists in London.
 Initially, the couple lived in a purpose built artistic colony in Primrose Hill , where the houses had studios.
 Around 1900, they moved to Hall Road in St John’s Wood.
-She did not exhibit after 1890 until 1925 when, in some financial distress after her husband’s death, she exhibited Marigolds at RSBA.
+She did not exhibit after 1890 until 1925 when, in some financial distress after her husband’s death, she exhibited Marigolds at RSBA. winning a silver medal for drawing.

 Helen Hatton 1859 -1955